enso-org/enso-archive/docs/distribution/distribution.md

 > - Determine the proper technology to implement the script (i.e. Java/Bash).
 > - Determine the features needed in the launcher script.

-## Layout of a Distribution of a Single Version of Enso
+## Layout of an Enso Version Package
 This section describes the structure of a single version distribution.
 This system is intended to be implemented first and used e.g. for the Enso nightly builds / releases.